makeabilitylab/physcomp/arduino/potentiometers.md

 ### Building an initial circuit in Tinkercad

+Let's build an initial circuit in Tinkercad—first, the wrong way.
+And then we'll fix it and show how to do it the right way.

+#### Incorrect potentiometer analog input circuit

 To begin, you might treat the potentiometer similar to how we did with our LED circuits above—as a rheostat where we only use two legs (an outer leg and Leg 2).
 However, this won't work.
 Build and try these configurations yourself.
 Make sure to add the above code to the "Code" window in Tinkercad and then hit the "Simulation" button.

 ![Incorrect ways to hook up potentiometers with microcontrollers](assets/images/ArduinoUno_Potentiometer_IncorrectCircuits_Tinkercad.png)